ACI Border Gateways

 Creating VXLAN Custom QoS Policy Using the GUI

-VXLAN custom QoS policy defines the priority of the packets coming from a VXLAN EVPN fabric while they are inside the ACI fabric based on the incoming values defined in the VXLAN QoS ingress policy.
-These COS/DSCP values are set in the inner header.
-It also marks the COS and DSCP values of the packets leaving the ACI fabric toward a remote VXLAN EVPN fabric based on IPv4 DSCP values that are defined in VXLAN QoS egress policy.
-If no custom egress policy is defined, the outer dscp and cos values are set to the default value of zero before leaving the ACI fabric.
+VXLAN custom QoS policy defines the priority of the packets coming from a VXLAN EVPN fabric when they are forwarded inside the ACI fabric based on the incoming inner DSCP values defined in the VXLAN QoS ingress policy.
+The CoS/DSCP values are set in the inner header.
+It also marks the CoS and DSCP values in the outer header of the VXLAN encapsulated packets leaving the ACI fabric toward a remote VXLAN EVPN fabric based on IPv4 DSCP values that are defined in VXLAN QoS egress policy.
+If no custom egress policy is defined, the outer DSCP and CoS values are set to the default value of zero before leaving the ACI fabric.

 Procedure